Qzg246/Q_Portfolio/README.md

 ## Project 2: Popularity of Programming Languages

 ### Overview
-In this project, I the popularity of different programming languages throughout the history.
+In this project, I analyzed the popularity of different programming languages throughout history.

 ![Popularity of languages](assets/img/Popularity of languages.png)